marriola/Transmute/README.md

 Both sets and features allow you to include other sets or features in them:

-    $STOP { p t k }
+    STOP { p t k }
-    $FRICATIVE { x f θ }
+    FRICATIVE { x f θ }
-    $NASAL { m n ŋ }
+    NASAL { m n ŋ }
-    $C { $STOP $FRICATIVE $NASAL } ; p t k x f θ m n ŋ
+    C { STOP FRICATIVE NASAL } ; p t k x f θ m n ŋ

+    V { Long [-Long] Front [-Front] Overlong Nasalized }

 ### Defining rules

 Languages are subject to many changes in their phonology as natural variations in pronunciation become entrenched over long periods of time, and these sound changes are usually regular, i.e. almost universally applied to every applicable word.
-Such regular sound changes can be described using phonological rules, a somewhat informal standard from the field of linguistics.
+Such regular sound changes can be described using phonological rules, a convention from the field of linguistics.
 Defining the sounds of a language in terms of distinctive features allows us to define phonological rules in terms of their presence, absence, removal and addition, rather than explicitly designing a rule multiple times for each phoneme it may apply to.
 This allows writing expressive and declarative rules that more closely resemble what one may find in an academic paper.

 #### Rule types